Ron Paul Likes His Shorts The Way He Likes His Government --Tiny!

-Category: World Politics Hits: 1Anything that makes this dangerous old fraud the subject of ridicule is fine with me.
+Category: World Politics Hits: 9Anything that makes this dangerous old fraud the subject of ridicule is fine with me.
 He was appearing in a Zoom talk with yet another one of his adoring fanboys, and when he pushed away from the camera at the end of the interview, his casual bottom wear was revealed.
 Honestly, any 85-year-old man who's wearing Daisy Dukes and isn't 1) senile or 2) a Key West charter boat captain deserves it.

 Read more https://crooksandliars.com/2021/04/ron-paul-likes-his-shorts-way-he-likes-his